 Traditional doctors treat SIBO with antibiotics

-In severe cases, elemental diets are used.
-These are liquid diets in which all of the nutrients are broken down and don’t require digestion.
-The nutrients are absorbed so quickly that the bacteria don’t have time to act on them and produce symptoms.
-This is done for a short duration to effectively “starve” the bacteria.
+In more severe cases, elemental diets may be recommended.
+These are liquid diets where all nutrients are already broken down and don’t need to be digested.
+Because the nutrients are absorbed so quickly, bacteria don’t have time to act on them and cause symptoms.
+This approach is typically short-term and is designed to “starve” the bacteria.

 Natural SIBO treatment:

-- Herbal antibiotics ( garlic, oregano, berberine, or combinations)
+- Herbal antibiotics (such as garlic, oregano, berberine, or combinations)

 - Vitamins